List of Kamen Rider Agito characters: Tōru Hōjō

-Tōru Hōjō (北條 透, Hōjō Tōru) is an assistant inspector and Hikawa's rival, having been the original candidate for G3.
-Hōjō's resentment from believing Hikawa was only selected due to being the hero of the Akatsuki incident drives him to carry out several schemes to either replace Hikawa as G3 or get the G3 Unit shut down by proving its ineffectiveness.
+Tōru Hōjō (北條 透, Hōjō Tōru) is an assistant inspector and Makoto's rival, having been the original candidate for G3.
+Tōru is frequently shown to be a capable and dedicated police officer.
+However, his resentment from believing Makoto was selected to be G3 solely due to being the hero of the Akatsuki incident drives him to carry out several schemes to either replace Makoto as G3 or get the G3 Unit shut down by proving its ineffectiveness.
 His schemes succeed at times, once being briefly assigned as G3's operator before abandoning the suit and fleeing in cowardice during a battle with an Unknown.
-Hōjō also creates and executes a plan to caputure Agito, which instead leads to the squad encountering Ryō as Gills.
-He later creates the Victory-1 (V-1) System in a bid to surpass G3-X, but his suit is quickly damaged beyond repair when G3-X's support AI goes haywire.
-Hōjō eventually shifts his focus to discovering why the Unknown are killing people, in the process discovering Shouichi's identity and the truth behind Nobuyuki Kazaya's death.
-Late in the series, after a month with no Unknown attacks, Hōjō develops a fear of the Agito, believing they will eventually outnumber humans and take over the world.
-Under his recommendation, the G3 Unit is restructured to hunt the Agito, assigning Hōjō as G3-X's operator.
-However, Ozawa and Hikawa soon forcefully take the equipment from him to confront the Overlord.
-Despite his constant antagonism of the G3 Unit, Hōjō is otherwise noted to be a capable and dedicated police officer.
+Tōru also creates and executes a plan to capture Agito, which instead leads to the squad encountering Ryo as Gills.
+Later, Tōru commissions the development of the V-1 System (V-1システム, Bui Wan Shisutemu) powered exoskeleton to rival the G3-X System as a replacement for the obsolete G3.

+The V-1 System suit is damaged beyond repair when G3-X's support AI goes haywire, interpreting Tōru mockingly pointing his gun at Makoto as a threat.
+Tōru eventually shifts his focus to discovering why the Unknown are killing people, in the process discovering Shoichi's identity and the truth behind Nobuyuki Kazaya's death.
+Late in the series, after a month with no Unknown attacks, Tōru develops a fear of the Agito, believing they will eventually outnumber humans and take over the world.
+Under his recommendation, the G3 Unit is restructured to hunt the Agito, assigning Tōru as G3-X's operator.
+However, Sumiko and Makoto soon forcefully take the equipment from him to confront the Overlord.
+As of the events of the film Agito: Psychic War, Tōru has quit the police and become a private investigator to find the real culprit behind the murder of Kasumi Murano.
+As a secondary infected person compatible with the Agito factor, he gains self-duplication capabilities.

 Tōru Hōjō is portrayed by Jun Yamasaki (山崎 潤, Yamasaki Jun).